judycurie/judy/docs/assignments/week03.md

 ## Group assignment

-A few materials were considered and their thickness  measured: PET: 1.15mm, proipropylen 0.51mm, and cardboarf 1.45mm.
-The sameple test was cut on the PET sample (1).
+A few materials were considered and their thickness  measured: PET: 1.15mm, proipropylen 0.51mm, and carboard 1.45mm.
+The sample test was cut on the PET sample (1).
 ![](../images/week03/week03x2.jpg)

 A laser cutter's beam usually has a diameter between 0.1 and 0.3 mm.
 For the Spirit GLS 12-100W CO2 tested in the FabLab CDMX is 0.1mm (Laser Source, 10.6µm).